$C_0$-sequentially equicontinuous semigroups: theory and applications: Introduction

 The theory of $C_0$-semigroups was first stated in Banach spaces (a widespread presentation can be found in several monographs, e.g.\ \cite{EngelNagel99, HillePhillips57, Pazy83}).
 The theory was extended to locally convex spaces by introducing the notions of $C_0$-equicontinuous semigroup (\cite[Ch.\ IX]{Yosida80}), $C_0$-quasi-equicontinuous semigroup (\cite{Choe85}), $C_0$-locally equicontinuous semigroup (\cite{Dembart74, Komura68}), weakly integrable semigroup (\cite{Jefferies86, Jefferies87}).
 A mixed approach is the one followed by \cite{Kuehnemund2001}, which introduces the notion of bi-continuous semigroup:\ in a framework of Banach spaces, semigroups that are strongly continuous with respect to a weaker locally convex topology are considered.

 In this paper we deal with semigroups of linear operators in locally convex spaces that are only \emph{sequentially} continuous.
 The idea is due to the following key observation:\ the theory of $C_0$-(locally) equicontinuous semigroups can be developed, with appropriate adjustments, to semigroups of operators which are only $C_0$-(locally) \emph{sequentially} equicontinuous (in the sense specified by Definition \ref{def:2015-05-02:06}).
-On the other hand, as we will show by examples, the passage from equicontinuity to sequential equicontinuity is motivated and fruitful:\ as discussed in Remark \ref{rem..} and shown by Example \ref{2015-05-04:07-II}, in concrete applications, replacing equicontinuity with sequential equicontinuity is convenient or even, in some cases, necessary.
+On the other hand, as we will show by examples, the passage from equicontinuity to sequential equicontinuity is motivated and fruitful:\ as discussed in Remark \ref{rem..} and shown by Example \ref{2015-05-04:07-II}, in concrete applications, replacing equicontinuity with sequential equicontinuity might turn out to be much more convenient.